Combination feeding: breastfeeding and bottle feeding

 - Your breasts are usually fullest in the morning so this might be a good time for an expressing session.

-If in the very early days your baby you were unable to breastfed, for whatever reason, but now you want to try combination feeding, it might still be possible.
+If in the very early days you were unable to breastfeed, for whatever reason, but now you want to try combination feeding, it might still be possible.
 It just takes time and a lot of pumping.
 You will need to get your supply up by focusing on breastfeeding for a while wherever you can.
 It’s all about supply and demand.
 The more you breastfeed baby, or the more you pump, the more milk you’ll eventually make.
 While your supply is still low you might have to give your baby formula while you focus on getting your supply up by pumping.
 Once you have a steady supply you can combi-feed from there if you want to.
-Speak to your midwife, health visitor or a public health nurse for more advice and guidance on how to safely go about this.
+Speak to your midwife, health visitor or a public health nurse for more advice and guidance on how to safely go about this, but we have supplied some tips below: